hai-vr/documentation/docs/resilience/metabus/coordinate-spaces.md

-﻿---
-unlisted: true
----

-# Coordinate spaces
+﻿# Coordinate spaces

-In order to favor experimentation 🧪, Resilience has several interpretations for what is normally referred to as the playspace.
+In order to favor experimentation 🧪, Metabus has several interpretations for what is normally referred to as the playspace.

 In the real-world playspace, the center of the playspace is at (0,0,0), and 1 meter is 1 unit.
 This space contains representations of the hardware placed in the physical world.